Here is a list of 18 Must-Try Dishes That Exemplify Food of Goa

 Bebinca is one of the most famous and loved dessert of Goa.
 It is a multilayered cake that is prepared using coconut milk, sugar, eggs and flour.
-It is the ?Goan version? of pancakes.
 The batter is poured into the pan and backed layer bay layer before lining it.
 The dish uses caramelised sugar and not just normal sugar giving the dessert a rich flavour.

 14. Fish Recheado

 'Recheado' means 'stuffed' in Portuguese.
-Another Portuguese influenced dish that consists of a stuffed pomfret or any other fish with tangy masala and onions.
+Another Portuguese influenced dish, this dish consists of pomfret stuffed with tangy masala and onions.
 This dish may be served with warm Goan bread.